ray-project/deltacat/README.md

 requests.

 ##### Creating a New Table
-We can now create our first table inside of `example-iceberg-catalog` .
+You can now create your first table in the `iceberg` catalog.

 ```python
 import deltacat as dc